Language Guide (proto 2)

 Do not delete required fields.
 This is almost impossible to do safely.

-When you no longer need a non-required field and all references have been deleted from client code, you may delete the field definition from the message.
+When you no longer need a field and all references have been deleted from client code, you may delete the field definition from the message.
 However, you must reserve the deleted field number.
 If you do not reserve the field number, it is possible for a developer to reuse that number in the future.

 You should also reserve the field name to allow JSON and TextFormat encodings of your message to continue to parse.

 If you update a message type by entirely deleting a field, or commenting it out, future developers can reuse the field number when making their own updates to the type.
 This can cause severe issues, as described in Consequences of Reusing Field Numbers.
+To make sure this doesn’t happen, add your deleted field number to the reserved list.

 message Foo {